-Index Type Description Supported Preferences and Parameters Query Operator Notes text consists of large coherent documents.
-You can index documents of different formats such as MS Word, HTML or plain text.
+Index Type Description Supported Preferences and Parameters Query Operator Notes CONTEXT Use this index to build a text retrieval application when your text consists of large, coherent documents in, for example, MS Word, HTML, or plain text.
 You can customize the index in a variety of ways.
-This index type requires CTX_DDL.SYNC_INDE x after DML on base table. supported except for INDEX SET.
-These supported parameters include the index partition clause, and the format, charset, and language columns. grammar, which supports a rich set of operations.
-The CTXCAT grammar can be used with query templating.
+This index type requires CTX_DDL.SYNC_INDEX after insert, update, and delete operations to the base table.
+All CREATE INDEX preferences and parameters are supported, except for INDEX SET.
+Supported parameters: index partition clause format, charset, and language columns CONTAINS The CONTEXT grammar supports a rich set of operations.
+Use the CTXCAT grammar with query templating.
+Supports all documents services and query services.
 Supports indexing of partitioned text tables.
-Supports FILTER BY and ORDER BY clauses of CREATE INDEX to also index structured column values for more efficient processing of mixed queries.
-CTXCAT Use this index type for better mixed query performance.
-Typically, with this index type, you index small documents or text fragments.
-Other columns in the base table, such as item names, prices, and descriptions can be included in the index to improve mixed query performance.
-This index type is transactional, automatically updating itself after DML to base table.
-No CTX_DDL.SYNC_INDE X is necessary.
-INDEX SET LEXER STOPLIST STORAGE WORDLIST (only prefix_index attribute supported for Japanese data) Format, charset, and language columns not supported.
-Table and index partitioning not supported.
-CATSEARCH Grammar is called CTXCAT, which supports logical operations, phrase queries, and wildcarding.
-The CONTEXT grammar can be used with query templating.
+Supports FILTER BY and ORDER BY clauses of CREATE INDEX to index structured column values for more efficient processing of mixed queries.
+CTXCAT Use this index for better mixed query performance of small documents and text fragments.
+To improve mixed query performance, include other columns in the base table, such as item names, prices, and descriptions.
+This index type is transactional.
+It automatically updates itself after inserts, updates, or deletes to the base table.
+CTX_DDL.SYNC_INDEX is not necessary.
+INDEX SET LEXER STOPLIST STORAGE WORDLIST (The prefix_index attribute is supported only for Japanese data.)
+Not supported: Format, charset, and language columns Table and index partitioning CATSEARCH The CTXCAT grammar supports logical operations, phrase queries, and wildcarding.
+Use the CONTEXT grammar with query templating.
 Theme querying is supported.
 This index is larger and takes longer to build than a CONTEXT index.
 The size of a CTXCAT index is related to the total amount of text to be indexed, the number of indexes in the index set, and the number of columns indexed.
 Carefully consider your queries and your resources before adding indexes to the index set.
 The CTXCAT index does not support index partitioning, documents services (highlighting, markup, themes, and gists) or query services (explain, query feedback, and browse words.)
-CTXRULE Use CTXRULE index to build a document classification or routing application.
-This index is created on a table of queries, where the queries define the classification or routing criteria.
-See "CTXRULE Parameters and Limitations".
-MATCHES Single documents (plain text, HTML, or XML) can be classified using the MATCHES operator, which turns a document into a set of queries and finds the matching rows in the CTXRULE index.